kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 Thinking was dangerous.
 A single wrong phrase, a flicker of doubt—
-and he’d could be inside her again.
+and he could be inside her again.

 So she went through the motions.